Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-Spira-with-Salesforce.com.md

 You must map every priority/importance in Spira to Salesforce.
 Descriptions of the field are below:

 - **External Key**: If state is a dropdown in Salesforce, it's the value you see when using the dropdown in the Salesforce UI.
 If state is a string in Salesforce, write the value of the string to be mapped to the Spira status.
 Please take care to match it exactly (case, spaces, etc).
 - **Primary**: You must have exactly one primary key for each Salesforce status.
-This is what prioriy the plug-in should set the incident in Spira to when the record from Salesforce has a priority that matches to multiple Incident priorities.
+This is what priority the plug-in should set the incident in Spira to when the record from Salesforce has a priority that matches to multiple Incident priorities.
 This is of consequence if there are more priority options in Spira than in Salesforce.

 ## Configuring Custom Properties
 This section assumes the custom properties in Spira and Salesforce are of the same type (integer -> integer, text -> text, etc.).
 Custom property syncing **will not** work otherwise.
 This applies to both requirement and incident custom properties.